oracle-livelabs/em-omc/logging-analytics/oke-monitoring-la/la-dashboard-creation/dashboard.md

      namespace

-  > **Note:**  Pick the value for namespace that was provided to you when you signed up for the LiveLabs session
+  > **Note:**  Pick 'mushop' as the value for the namespace

 ## Task 4: (Optional) Create a Metric widget for Threads and Processes
+  This metric widget will provide the user with a count of container processes and threads in the 'mushop' application namespace.

   Repeat the same steps as **Task 2**

   Use the following Source data elements: